da667/Autosnort3/readme.md

 	- I found a really great function for bash scripts called retry https://gist.github.com/sj26/88e1c6584397bb7c13bd11108a579746
 	- Every single tarball download the script performs is now wrapped in retry and will attempt to wget/download the requested tarball at least 3 times before exiting the script entirely.
 Hopefully this will make the 500 server errors that snort.org has been throwing lately a little more bearable
 	- Added a retry function to pulledpork to try downloading the latest rules tarball 3 times, and if it fails, try downloading a snortrules tarball for the previous snort 3 release as a last resort.
 This should help to deal with pulledpork failing to download rules, hopefully.
+	- Something is wrong with the reputation preprocessor.
+Either the `virtual_labs_tweaks.lua` file is configuring it incorrectly and I'm incompetent, or something is wrong with snort 3.1.4.0.
+Snort fails to start, and the only error in the log is that it can't file the file `reputation.blacklist` the only problem is that snort.lua, nor any of the files included in snort.lua define ANY file named reputation.blacklist. anywhere.
+Commenting out lines 50-53 in virtual_labs_tweaks.lua fixed this problem, however that means the IP reputation preprocessor is disabled until this problem can be fixed.
+Submitted a bug to snort3:  https://github.com/snort3/snort3/issues/178
  - 4/18/21
 	- Added support for Ubuntu 18.04 by adding a small check to see if `/usr/sbin/ip` and `/usr/sbin/ethtool` exist.
 The `ip` command should already be on most modern Linux distros, and this script installs `ethtool`.
 If they don't exist in `/usr/sbin`, create a symlink using the `which` command to figure out where the binaries actually are.
 	- The reason we have to do this is because systemd service files require absolute paths to any binaries or scripts you call.
 This is an easier work-around then having multiple `snort3.service` files for different linux distros.